 BlueDew Flex: I have a couple of BlueDew flex pens.
-These are more expensive than the FPR or Noodler’s pens that I have, and the nibs are much more delicate.
+These are the most expensive pens that I have, and the nibs are more delicate.
 The proprietary nibs on these are patterned after dip pen nibs, so the BlueDew flex pens feel more like dip pens and less like fountain pens.
-This means the nibs are a bit scratchy and a bit more prone to railroading.
-But, with the right ink, and as long as you write quite slowly (which is important for calligraphy, anyway), the results are beautiful, much like a dip pen.
-I have two of these, and one of them is much more finicky than the other, so there might be some variation in results.
+This means the nibs are a bit more scratchy than the nibs on typical fountain pens.

 BlueDew flex nib fountain pen, above, with Noodler’s Cactus Fruit Eel ink

 Noodler’s: The Noodler’s pens are affordable and are considered “tinkerer’s pens.”
 Their flex pens include the Nib Creaper, the Ahab, and the Konrad.
 I have both the Ahab and the Konrad, and I’ve had the best results with the Ahab.
 They can be finicky to get started.
 But, the recent Noodler’s Ahab that I purchased from Goulet Pens, worked like a dream, right from the start.